 In place of supplier-centric collateral, lead generation should focus on two types of problems central to your target customers’ own business:

 - Problems they don’t yet know exist

-Polycom uses a content-based strategy to funnel customers from different pain points to their products.
-And they build this process into the very first option on their navigation bar.
+Businesses can use a content-based strategy to funnel customers from different pain points to their products.
+Think of your content funnel like this:

 - Understand — to educate buyers